-That this bill be now agreed to in principle.
+That this bill be now read a second time.

 I am pleased to introduce the Child Protection (Offenders Registration) Amendment (Suspended Sentences) Bill 2007.
-This bill amends the Child Protection (Offenders Registration) Act 2000 to ensure that a person who is subject to a sentence of imprisonment for a single class 2 offence is not excluded from reporting requirements under that Act merely because the person's sentence has been suspended and they are not subject to supervision.
+The bill amends the Child Protection (Offenders Registration) Act 2000 to ensure that a person who is subject to a sentence of imprisonment for a single class 2 offence is not excluded from reporting requirements under that Act merely because the person's sentence has been suspended and they are not subject to supervision.
 The Government has prepared this bill as a matter of urgency as the children of New South Wales deserve the best possible protection from people who have been convicted of child sex offences or other serious offences committed against children.

 Since October 2001 we have had a system in place in this State which requires people who have been convicted of sex offences and other serious offences against children to report their personal details to the New South Wales Police Force for a fixed number of years while they are living in the community.
 I strongly support this system, which is legislatively underpinned by the Child Protection (Offenders Registration) Act 2000.
 Registrable offences are listed in two separate categories under the Act.
-Class 1 includes the most serious offences such as child murder and sexual intercourse with a child.
+Class 1 includes the most serious offences, such as child murder and sexual intercourse with a child.
+I seek leave to have the remainder of my speech incorporated in Hansard.

+Leave granted.

 Class 2 includes other offences such as acts of indecency against a child and possession of child pornography.

 Persons who have been convicted of a registrable offence or offences and meet a minimum sentencing threshold are required to report to police and are defined as registrable persons under the Act.

 The information registrable persons provide means that police are told where these persons live, where they work, and what car they drive.

-Registrable persons are also required to let police know about any children they reside with or have unsupervised contact with and their affiliation with any clubs or organisations that have child membership.
+Registrable persons are also required to let police know about any children they reside with or have unsupervised contact with and affiliation with any clubs or organisations that have child membership.

 They are also required to inform police in advance of their intended interstate or international travel arrangements.

 This information increases and improves the accuracy of child sex offender intelligence held by police.
 It also assists in the investigation and prosecution of child sex offences committed by recidivist offenders as well as in the police management and monitoring of child sex offenders in the community.

-The data held on the New South Wales child protection register is also uploaded to the Australian national child offenders register.
+The data held on the NSW Child Protection Register is also uploaded to the Australian National Child Offenders Register.

 This database, which is managed by CrimTrac, is used to assist police from other jurisdictions in monitoring child sex offenders.

-This national database also allows the NSW Police Force to receive alerts from the Australian Federal Police about registered persons travelling overseas who have not reported this information to police.
+This national database also allows NSW police to receive alerts from the Australian Federal Police about registered persons travelling overseas who have not reported this information to police.

-It was recently brought to my attention that a legal technicality identified in the case of Khanna v Commissioner of Police NSW has resulted in 26 people being removed from the child protection register.
-This followed a decision delivered by Justice Brereton in the Supreme Court of New South Wales to the effect that while the applicant had been convicted of a single class 2 offence, he was not a registrable person as he had been subject to a suspended sentence without any supervision.
+It was recently brought to my attention that a legal technicality identified in the case of Khanna v.
+Commissioner of Police NSW has resulted in 26 people being removed from the Child Protection Register.

+This followed from a decision delivered by Mr Justice Brereton in the Supreme Court of New South Wales to the effect that while the applicant had been convicted of a single Class 2 offence, he was not a registrable person as he had been subject to a suspended sentence without any supervision.

 This case has set a terrible precedent and it is essential that the Act be changed to close this unintended loophole.